- Joining the pension

 An effective way to ensure you're in control and can afford the lifestyle you want in retirement is to invest in a pension.

 A company pension is a great way to do this, as your employer also contributes, and you get tax benefits from HMRC.
-You can control where your money is invested, the level of risk you take and how much you pay in, to ensure that you’re on track for the retirement you want.
+You can control where your money is invested, the level of risk you take and how much you contribute, to ensure that you’re on track for the retirement you want.